Traveling Thai, Cambodia, Vietnam trio

 I've entered all 3 countries mulitple times without having to provide proof of a flight departure or forward travel.
 As long as you're NOT dressed like your destitute or a 'bum' then you should be fine.
 If an immigration asks, inform them that you're visiting neighbroing countries overland.

-The Mekong is the 12th longest river in the world.
+Favorite thing: The Mekong is the 12th longest river in the world.
 It stretches from Tibet to the South China Sea and flows through China, Myanmar, Thailand, Laos, Cambodia and Vietnam.

 Over 60 million people, many of whom belong to the poorest in the world, depend on the Mekong for water, food, transport or other aspects of daily life.